waju0001/ESP32_Blink/README.md

 # ESP32_Blink
-First Steps with Board Manager, Sketch Folder, and LED fpr ESP32 Dev Kit
+First Steps with Board Manager, Sketch Folder, and LED for ESP32 Dev Kit